wessenstam/server-cloud_suite_partner/docs/Server_Suite/lab11/lab11.md

 10. Review the files included in the zip file.
 Close the explorer window

-11. Using the *Start Menu > Centrify Server Suite 2021.1 > Licensing Report*
+11. Using the *Start Menu > Delinea Server Suite 2021.1 > Licensing Report*

 12. Confirm the Domain Controller *dc-server.greensafe.lab* and click **Next**